ParallelMaths/parallel/pages/7-26-good-will-hunting.md

 The only other thing you need to know about trees is that all of the 5-dot trees below are considered to be the same.
-They are copycat trees because they can be bent, stretched, twisted and flipped, so that they look the 5-dot tree above.
+They are copycat trees because they can be bent, stretched, twisted and flipped, so that they look like the 5-dot tree above.
 That is why we say there is only one 5-dot tree.
 One way to see that they are all the same tree is to note that each tree consists of **one dot with four lines** and **four dots with only one line**.